When I was 23 I could barely read and write.

 Needless to say from the ages 16 to 23 I had very little opportunity to engage my brain academically or hone my writing skills in any way.

 And why would I want to.
-My life consisted of work, girls, pubs, clubs, alcohol and drugs which, actually, suited me fine.
+My life consisted of work, girls, pubs, clubs, alcohol and the other hedonistic pleasures which, actually, suited me fine.

 My academic skills were that of an untalented 14-year-old and my lifestyle habits were bordering out of control.